Medicare Enrollment

 Medicare pays private health insurance companies a set amount every month for each beneficiary enrolled in a Medicare Advantage plan.
 Because these plans are subsidized by the federal government, they can offer broader benefits without a higher price tag.
 Many do.

 Everyone pays a Part B premium regardless of how they get their Medicare benefits (Original or Advantage).
 But Medicare Advantage plans may not charge an additional premium on top of this.
-In 2023, the average premium for Medicare Advantage plans was just over $19 a month, based on an analysis of state data from the Centers for Medicare and Medicaid Services (CMS).
-In 2024, the average is just under $21 a month.
-And, as we said above, nearly everyone with Medicare (99.7% of enrollees) has access a plan that costs $0 a month next month.
+In 2024, the average premium for Medicare Advantage plans was just under $21 a month, based on an analysis of state data from the Centers for Medicare and Medicaid Services (CMS).
+And, as we said above, nearly everyone with Medicare (99.7% of enrollees) has access to a plan that costs $0 a month this year.

-Out-of-pocket costs for Medicare Advantage vary as well.
-You may have copays, coinsurance rates and an annual deductible.
-But unlike with Original Medicare, there’s a cap in place on out-of-pocket costs with Advantage plans.
-This means once you hit a certain dollar amount for the year, your health plan will pay for your covered services at 100%.
+But unlike with Original Medicare, there’s a cap in place on out-of-pocket costs with Advantage plans, a regulation that’s been in place since 2011, according to the Kaiser Family Foundation (KFF).
+This means once you hit a certain dollar amount for the year, your health plan will pay for your covered Part A and Part B services at 100% – with a caveat.

 Medicare Advantage and HMO Plans